Sem-Andriy/javascript-workbook/objects/intro/README.md

 ---

 > This is a beginner-level section.
-More advanced object topics (methods, nested structures, etc.) will be explored later in the repository.
+More advanced object topics (methods, nested structures, etc.) will be explored later.